 This article will explain HOW nerves get damaged from Peripheral Neuropathy (PN) but perhaps a more important question to answer is WHY does it happen?
 If you know anything about LifeWorks Integrative Health, you know our favorite question is “Why?”
 When we can understand why your nerves are being damaged, then treatment can be more effective, more efficient, and longer term.
 PN happens when nerves get sick and damaged, and there are many reasons why nerves get damaged.
 These reasons are usually a combination of factors involving metabolic issues and neurological issues.

 One of the most common and debilitating side effects of diabetes is PN.
-A side effect of PN can be severe and hard to heal infections because when feeling is lost in extremities, like the feet, cuts, and injuries to the skin cannot be felt and can go unnoticed allowing infections to develop.
+A side effect of PN can be severe and hard-to-heal infections because when feeling is lost in extremities, like the feet, cuts, and injuries to the skin cannot be felt and can go unnoticed allowing infections to develop.
 When there is not adequate blood supply to tissues, which is exactly what PN is, the tissue cannot heal adequately, therefore wounds can take longer to heal, not heal optimally, and develop into severe wounds.

 Advanced and uncontrolled diabetes is not required for damage to nerves to occur.
-Any glucose regulation issue, including insulin resistance will assault and challenge the blood supply, nutrient supply, and integrity of nerves.
-Maintaining optimal blood glucose levels, and good insulin responses is a major factor in treating, and preventing PN.
+Any glucose regulation issue, including insulin resistance, will assault and challenge the blood supply, nutrient supply, and integrity of nerves.
+Maintaining optimal blood glucose levels, and good insulin responses is a major factor in treating and preventing PN.

-Chemotherapy drugs can cause nerve damage simply because of the toxicity.
+Chemotherapy drugs can cause nerve damage simply because of their toxicity.
 The chemicals in chemotherapy damage nerves.
 This is usually temporary in about 65% of people who go through chemo, but sometimes permanent in up to 30% of people.
 There are ways to support the body during chemotherapy treatment and at the first signs of neuropathy in order to preserve nerve function.

 The public is largely unaware of the connection between statin drugs and PN.
 However, medical research and literature are explicitly clear that the connection is high.
 Those who take statin drugs experience PN more often than those who do not take statins.
 Those who take statin medications are at a higher risk for developing PN, than those who are not on the medications.
 A report from the American Academy of Neurology states that those who have a diagnosis of PN and take statin drugs develop PN at a 16 times higher rate than those who do not take statins.
 Those who are on statins are 14 times more likely to develop PN than those who don’t.
 The longer the time on statins and the higher the dose increases the risk of developing PN.
 More on statins and PN here.